 Paul’s habit of warning people was intentional:

 One moment you’re under grace, the next you’re back under law.
 One moment you’re free, the next you’re enslaved.
 It is a subtle shift unmarked by signposts.

 Yet many Christians are doing exactly what Paul warns us not to do.
 Many believers are in danger of falling from grace and coming back under the law.

 To live under law is to buy into the idea that we can compel God to bless us (or not hurt us) through our performance.

-Watch out for these dogs – seven more symptoms of a law-based life
+Seven more symptoms of a law-based life

 1. You always try to do the right thing

 In choosing the wrong tree, Adam chose independence from God.
 An independent spirit wants to decide for himself and thus prefers rules to relationship.
 But someone under grace says, I trust him from start to finish.
 He will lead me in the right path (Ps 23:3).

 Live by rules and you’re setting yourself up for failure, for the law stimulates sin and produces death (Rom 7:5).
 Even when you do the right thing it’ll be the wrong thing because you’re operating in an independent spirit instead of walking by faith (Rom 14:23).
 But when you abide in Christ, you’ll find yourself doing the right thing at the right time every time.

 2. You think we must do all the things Jesus said

-Jesus was born under law and preached the perfect law to those under law in order that our sin – and our desperate need for a Savior – might be fully revealed (Gal 3:24, 4:4).
+Jesus was born under law and preached the law to those under law in order that our sin – and our need for a Savior – might be fully revealed (Gal 3:24, 4:4).
 Jesus preached the law and then fulfilled it on our behalf.

 The new covenant of God’s grace did not begin at Matthew 1:1, but at the cross when God’s own blood was shed for the forgiveness of sins (Matt 26:28).
 If you fail to filter Jesus’ words (before the cross) through Jesus’ actions (on the cross) then you may have settled for an inferior covenant.